 The good news is that contact with inmates at the Jail isn’t limited to phone calls.
 You can also visit an inmate in person or correspond via mail or e-mail.
 These options are discussed in the next three sections.

 Visits should be scheduled at least one day ahead of time.
-You can schedule a visit by calling the reservation line Tuesday through Saturday from 7:30am to 11:30am at
+The SD Central Jail does not allow same day reservations for visitation.
+You can schedule a visit by calling the reservation line between the hours of 6:30am and 6:00pm at (619) 610-1647.

 When you make a reservation, make sure you know all visitors’